homiedopie/beberlei.de/2010/02/07/resources-for-a-php-and-hudson-ci-integration.rst

 development.

 My motivation to dive into CI is easily explained.
-I just never felt it was necessary to add a continuous integration enviroment to my projects, since I had one or two simple bash scripts that did the job.
+I just never felt it was necessary to add a continuous integration environment to my projects, since I had one or two simple bash scripts that did the job.
 In general this is rather annoying, because they mostly only run PHPUnit and have to be done using a cronjob or manually, without any real process of